Antelope-IT/telescope-controller/README.md

 This project came about as a result of me inheriting a telescope with a German Equatorial Mount that was fitted with stepper motors for a motor drive but didn't have the controller box to power and control the stepper motors.

-The aim of this project was to see if it was possible to make the telescope mount work again and at the same time learn about microcontrollers and similar development boards.
+The aim of this project was to see if it was possible to make the telescope mount work again and at the same time learn about microcontrollers and the Arduino ecosystem.

 # Hardware
 The image below shows a basic breadboard layout as I built it, the layout is organic (as I added the components) rather than logical.
 A more logical layout would be to put the microcontroller and motor drive board at either end of the breadboard leaving the space between for the controls and indicators.
 This would result in shorter runs for the 8 control lines at the expense a slightly longer run for the I2C connection (shown green / white) which runs between the microcontroller and the motor drive board.
 Alternatively the motor drive and the microcontroller can be stacked which would remove the need for the long off board I2C.